mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 The `Rhino.UI` assembly is used to interface between Rhino and Eto.
 When using `dialog.ShowModal` method, using a `Rhino.UI.RhinoEtoApp.MainWindow` class allows the dialog to show as a child of  the Rhino application.

 Eto is a large namespace.
 The next two `import` lines access the most referenced portions of Eto, the `Eto.Drawing` namespace and `Eto.Forms`.
-The drawings namespace contains specific classes that help with the graphic properties of objects.
-The forms namespace contains the dialogs, layouts, and controls for a dialog.
-Using Python's renaming feature the namespaces are shortened to `drawing` and `forms`.
+The `Eto.Drawing` namespace contains specific classes that help with the graphic properties of objects.
+The `Eto.Forms` namespace contains the dialogs, layouts, and controls for a dialog.
+Using Python's renaming feature, the namespaces are shortened to `drawing` and `forms`.

-Along the left column of the Python editor the methods within this Eto Assembly are listed.
+Along the left column of the Python editor, the methods within this Eto Assembly are listed.
 For a detailed view of all the methods the Eto can be found in the [Eto.Forms API Documentation](http://api.etoforms.picoe.ca/html/R_Project_EtoForms.htm)

 ## Custom Dialog Class

-The next section of the code creates a new class definition that extends the Dialog(T) Eto class.
+The next section of the code creates a new class definition that extends the `Dialog(T)` class.
 [Creating classes in Python]({{ site.baseurl }}/guides/rhinopython/primer-101/7-classes/) requires some very specific syntax.
 While it may seems little more complicated to create a class, the ability to reuse, import and interact with class based dialog in Python scripts is well worth the practice.
-A Class will contain the default information about the default layouts and actions of the class controls.
+A class will contain the default information about the default layouts and actions of the class controls.
 The class will also be used to store all the values of the controls for the while the script is running.  contain the values of

 A dialog class is started with these lines: